 When you start to look at the wind and the potential damage it can do, there are a few things to keep in mind.
 First off the wind never moves in a straight line.
-It usually has a circular type motion.
+It usually has a circular-type motion.
 It can draft upwards as well as laterally.
 The wind is a dynamic force that requires some heavy-duty physics to measure.
 Not to mention all the "shrapnel" that can accompany the wind.

 There are two scales that measure wind.
-One is the Beaufort Wind Scale that was created to help sailors navigate the sea.
+One is the Beaufort Wind Scale which was created to help sailors navigate the sea.
 The second is the Fujita Tornado Damage Scale.
 These two scales give us a theoretical perspective on wind force.
 From that, we created the "Wyoming Wind Scale" (for entertainment purposes only.)